 Pádraig Ó Tuama was the first person I met when I moved to Belfast for grad school.
 Soon after arriving, I went to a poetry reading for Pádraig’s new Readings from the Book of Exile.
 I devoured the wise little book.

 In it, there’s a love poem for his partner Paul called “While he was in Malta.”
 It is simple, gorgeous, romantic, and tender.
 It speaks of longing, absence, ache, and intimacy.
-As I became friends with Pádraig and Paul, listened to their stories at the Tenx9 event they ran, and read and reread “While he was in Malta,” I recognized something that I knew well from my own life—love.
+As I became friends with Pádraig and Paul, listened to their stories, and read and reread “While he was in Malta,” I recognized something that I knew well from my own life—love.
 Genuine love.